R143 (New York City Subway car): Post-delivery

 On April 18, 2004, an eight-car R143 train overshot the bumper at Eighth Avenue after the operator suffered a possible seizure.
 The lead car, 8196, presumably suffered damage while the rest of the consist did not.
 By 2007, it had been repaired and returned to service.

 On June 21, 2006, another eight-car R143 train overshot the bumper, this time at the end of the tracks in the Canarsie Yard after the operator suffered a seizure.
 The first car, 8277, suffered significant damage and was stripped of damaged parts before being sent to the Kawasaki plant in Yonkers to receive repairs.
 The other cars in the set (8278–8280) suffered minor body damage and were moved to the 207th Street Yard and repaired.
 Eventually, 8277 was sent back to New York City Transit property and repaired.
 By 2016, car 8277 was finally recoupled with 8278–8280, but the consist needed component upgrades to become operational.
-The set returned to service in December 2017.
+The set returned to service on December 11, 2017.